serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 Here the Serverless Framework detects the `sendWelcomeEmail` function in the `email` service and deploys it to the local Emulator.

 Then the `sendWelcomeEmail` function from the `email` service is registered with the Event Gateway.
-And, a subscription is created for the `user.registered` event and the `sendWelcomeEmail` function.
+Further, a subscription is created for the `user.registered` event and the `sendWelcomeEmail` function.

 ### Calling the Services

 To simulate an application user interface, we will use `curl` to call the user service API for registering a user.
-We have the current `serverless run` session running on one pane and we will run the frontend curl commands on another pane.
+We have the current `serverless run` session running on one pane and we will run the frontend curl commands in another pane.

 Run the following `curl` command on the other pane: